Nkechi-Christabel/alx-low_level_programming/README.md

 <h1>Learning Objectives<h1>
-<p></p>At the end of this project, you are expected to be able to explain to anyone, without the help of Google:</p>
+<p>At the end of this project, you are expected to be able to explain to anyone, without the help of Google:</p>

 <h2>General</h2>
 Why C programming is awesome